Capitol Complex Carbon Capture

 Biomass from any plant is naturally carbon-neutral (cn).
 Properly treated, the cn biomass contained in sewage and garbage can also be extracted.

-The U.S. Department of Energy's "Billion Ton Per Year Biofuel Economy" project report addresses obtaining large volumes of biomass for making sufficient quantities of biofuels.
+The U.S. Department of Energy's "Billion Ton Per Year Biofuel Economy" project report addresses obtaining large volumes of biomass for making sufficient quantities of biosynfuels.
 Warning - this particular report is 22 megabytes big.
 Biomass - US DOE 2016_billion_ton_report_0.pdf .

 Biomass such as sewage and garbage are also cn-CO2 rich and can be extracted by using nuclear generated electricity to power plasma gasification columns (1) and Plasma Biofuels Gasifier this web site.

-The cn-CO2 in biofuels can be directly made into cn-methanol, cn-methane, and other fuels such as cn-dimethyl ether (a higher cetane index propane-like replacement for diesel) and recovered after combustion by carbon capture as feedstock for further re-use in other cn fuels.
+The cn-CO2 in biosynfuels can be directly made into cn-methanol, cn-methane, and other fuels such as cn-dimethyl ether (a higher cetane index propane-like replacement for diesel) and recovered after combustion by carbon capture as feedstock for further re-use in other cn fuels.
 If not needed for cn fuels, cn-CO2 could be stored forever underground to reduce the total amount of Climate Changing CO2 in the air.

 Carbon Capture: There are three general methods of combustion carbon capture being advocated for capturing 90% or more of the CO2 emissions of coal, oil, and natural gas.
 1, Pre-Combustion, 2, Oxy-fuel Combustion, 3, Post Combustion.
 Each has its major advantages and disadvantages.